Contributions to Luanti

 I’ve added explosion particles and sound effects.

-More Minetest mods
+More Luanti mods

 Other mods I created or maintain include: